manulorente/linux-foundation-lfs101/README.md

 ### Environment Variables

-Environment variables are quantities that have specific values which may be utilized by the command shell, such as bash, or other utilities and applications.
+Environment variables are quantities that have specific values which may be utilized by the command shell, such as `bash`, or other utilities and applications.
 Some environment variables are given preset values by the system (which can usually be overridden), while others are set directly by the user, either at the command line or within startup and other scripts.

 An environment variable is actually just a character string that contains information used by one or more applications.
 There are a number of ways to view the values of currently set environment variables; one can type `set`, `env`, or `export`.
 Depending on the state of your system, set may print out many more lines than the other two methods.